MultiSafepay/docs/content/my-account/manage-account/managing-currencies.md

 ---
-title : "Enabling and converting currencies"
+title : "Managing currencies"
-meta_title: "MultiSafepay account - Enabling and converting currencies - MultiSafepay Docs"
+meta_title: "Managing currencies - MultiSafepay Docs"
 read_more: '.'
-weight: 30
+weight: 8
+url: '/account/currencies/'
 aliases:
     - /faq/general/which-currencies-are-supported-by-multisafepay
     - /faq/general/currencies-supported
     - /faq/general/supported-currencies/
     - /tools/multisafepay-control/enabling-converting-currencies
+    - /my-account/manage-your-balance/enabling-converting-currencies/
 ---
 You can process payments in a large number of currencies, provided that they are: